 Goodwill arising on acquisitions is allocated to cash-generating units comprising the acquired businesses.
 The directors believe the cash-generating units comprise the following operating segments, which represent the smallest individual groups of assets generating cash flows.
-Goodwill has been allocated between the Group's operating segments as follows:
+Goodwill has been allocated between the groups operating segments as follows:

-Group Metering and data Utility services and energy Total
+Group Metering & data Utility Services and Energy Total

+£'000 £'000 £'000

-As at 1 January 2014 -
+As at 1 January 2014 - - -

 Arising on acquisition 2,921 1,191 4,112

-As at 31 December 2014 2,921 1,191 4,112
+At 31 December 2014 2,921 1,191 4,112